Girl from the North Country: Background

+Composition

 While in London, Dylan met several figures in the local folk scene, including English folksinger Martin Carthy.
 "I ran into some people in England who really knew those [traditional English] songs," Dylan recalled in 1984.
 "Martin Carthy, another guy named [Bob] Davenport.
 Martin Carthy's incredible.
 I learned a lot of stuff from Martin."
-Carthy exposed Dylan to a repertoire of traditional English ballads, including Carthy's own arrangement of "Scarborough Fair," which Dylan drew upon for aspects of the melody and lyrics of "Girl from the North Country," including the line from the refrain "Remember me to one who lives there, she once was a true love of mine".
-Musically, this song is nearly identical to his composition "Boots of Spanish Leather", composed and recorded one year later for the album The Times They Are a-Changin'.
+Carthy exposed Dylan to a repertoire of traditional English ballads, including Carthy's own arrangement of "Scarborough Fair", which Dylan drew upon for aspects of the melody and lyrics of "Girl from the North Country", including the line from the refrain "Remember me to one who lives there, she once was a true love of mine".
+Musically, this song is nearly identical to his composition "Boots of Spanish Leather", composed and recorded one year later for the album The Times They Are a-Changin' (1964).

+Todd Harvey notes that Dylan not only took the tune of "Scarborough Fair", which he learned from Martin Carthy in London, but also adapted the theme of that song.
+"Scarborough Fair" derives from "The Elfin Knight" (Child Ballad Number 2), which was first transcribed in 1670.
+In the song, a supernatural character poses a series of questions to an innocent, requesting her to perform impossible tasks.
+Harvey points out that Dylan "retains the idea of the listener being sent upon a task, a northern place setting, and an antique lyric quality".

+Carthy actually taught Dylan two English songs that would prove important for the Freewheelin' album.
+The second was a 19th-century ballad commemorating the death of Sir John Franklin in 1847, "Lady Franklin's Lament", which gave Dylan the melody for his composition "Bob Dylan's Dream".
+Both songs displayed Dylan's fast-growing ability to take traditional melodies and use them as a basis for highly personal songwriting.